Texas free child care assistance.

 Child care can be partially paid for in Texas from programs offered by your local Workforce Solutions office.
-Financial assistance may be available for parents who are participating in job training, currently working, or that may be attending school or some type of approved class.
+Financial assistance or free day care vouchers may be available for parents who are participating in job training, currently working, or that may be attending school or some type of approved class.

 If after applying and if you are found to be eligible, then parents will be provided the right to select their own child care provider.
 They can choose an individual or business that best suits their needs.
 They will also have access to information on all options that are available to them.
 For example, get lists of licensed child care centers, beneficiaries can learn about registered family homes in Texas, and other possible alternatives.
 The state will even allow a parent to choose relative-provided care, such as that from a grandparent, aunt, or uncle.
 Contact the Texas Workforce Solutions office in your town or county to get more details on who is approved and how the process works.
 Or call 800-252-3642.

 Assistance is only offered for children under the age of 13.
 In addition, the family will need to meet established low income guidelines.
 Parents will also need to be currently receiving or in the process of transitioning off of government and public assistance, or they may be receiving protective services from the state.